-- a.
-KIDS ARE GETTING INFECTED The case rate in those under 12 has increased by 7x between June and July, to 507 per 100,000.
-This rate is higher than the previous peak of COVID-19 for this age group so far, from November 2020 (4,248 per 100,000).
-So far in the month of August (through the 15th), 308 cases in those under 12 have been reported. - Source MODHSS Confirmed Cases Database (accurate through August 17th, 2021) - b.
-KIDS CAN SPREAD IT Studies that have systematically tested children and adolescents, irrespective of symptoms, for acute SARS-CoV-2 infection (using antigen or RT-PCR assays) or prior infection (through antibody testing) have found their rates of infection can be comparable, and in some settings higher, than in adults.
+b.
+KIDS CAN SPREAD COVID - Studies that have systematically tested children and adolescents, irrespective of symptoms, for acute SARS-CoV-2 infection (using antigen or RT-PCR assays) or prior infection (through antibody testing) have found their rates of infection can be comparable, and in some settings higher, than in adults.
 Outbreaks among children attending camps and sports events have demonstrated that children can transmit SARS-CoV-2 to others.
 This includes previous and current outbreaks in youth camps and sporting events in the Kansas City region.

 Source - Szablewski CM, Chang KT, Brown MM, et al. SARS-CoV-2 Transmission and Infection Among Attendees of an Overnight Camp - Georgia, June 2020.
-MMWR Morb Mortal Wkly Rep 2020;69(31):1023-1025. doi:10.15585/mmwr.mm6931e1
+MMWR Morb Mortal Wkly Rep 2020;69(31):1023-1025. doi:10.15585/mmwr.mm6931e1 clinical trials for the Pfizer and Moderna vaccine may begin expanding the number of children in this age range who can participate.

 Atherstone C, Siegel M, Schmitt-Matzen E, et al. SARS-CoV-2 Transmission Associated with High School Wrestling Tournaments - Florida, December 2020-January 2021.
-MMWR Morb Mortal Wkly Rep 2021;70(4):141-143. doi:10.15585/mmwr.mm7004e4
+MMWR Morb Mortal Wkly Rep 2021;70(4):141-143. doi:10.15585/mmwr.mm7004e4 e.
+MASKS HELP PREVENT COVID-19 FROM SPREADING IN SCHOOLS: Research from within Missouri has clearly illustrated that "Schools implementing strategies including mask mandates, physical distancing, and increased ventilation had much lower SARS-CoV-2 transmission than in the community.
+K-12 schools should continue implementing these measures and following CDC isolation and quarantine guidance to minimize secondary transmission in schools" (Dawson et al., 2021)